Photography by Kawika Chetron

 I feel hot tears run down my face.
 "Graduate?
 Annie?"
 I sigh.
 "How did Jean afford to stay in the house?"

-"I don't know how she did it for the first years, but I got a job at the plant as soon as I turned sixteen and so did Darren."
+"I don't know how she did it for the first years, but I got a job at the plant as soon as I turned 16, and so did Darren."

 "Darren.
 How is he?"
 The last time I saw Darren, he was ten, and playing with plastic toy soldiers in the flowerbeds Jean had just mulched.
 I can smell the spring air and the tree bark.